History of Durango Trails

 Not long after, a group of directors was formed and trailwork commenced on the Telegraph Trail System, not far from Durango’s east side.
 From there, Trails 2000 secured many of the easements for trail access on private lands in Horse Gulch.
 The group then turned its attention to the town’s west side and raised funds for the City’s first open space acquisition at Durango Mountain Park (now Overend Mountain Park). $55,000 was raised to kick off the City’s first open space purchase and a great movement began to pick up momentum.

 Daryl Crites, longtime Trails 2000 board member, kicked off the preservation of the Horse Gulch area.
 In the early 1990s, he approached Noel Pautsky, owner of the vast area, about preserving its many trails with permanent easements.
-Pautsky agreed and Crites went to work surveying all of the trails, including Crites Connect, Telegraph, and Anasazi descent.
+Pautsky agreed, and Crites went to work surveying all of the trails, including Crites Connect, Telegraph, and Anasazi descent.
 Pautsky eventually gifted the easement to La Plata County in perpetuity.

-Manning passed the leadership torch to current director, Mary Monroe Brown, in November of 2005.
-Brown has grown the organization, created partnerships with all area land managers, and enhanced the organization’s structure and strategic plan.
+Manning passed the leadership torch to current director, Mary Monroe, in November of 2005.
+Monroe has grown the organization, created partnerships with all area land managers, and enhanced the organization’s structure and strategic plan.
 Working with the Bureau of Land Management, US Forest Service, City Open Space, La Plata County, and private landowners, Durango Trails has created a system of trails that expands from urban interface, to mid-country, to high country trails.
 Staff includes trained and certified crew leaders who lead 400-600 volunteers each season, and the board of directors includes five dedicated community members.
 The initial partnership laid the groundwork for a series of recent open space purchases in Horse Gulch by the City of Durango.
 In addition, Trails 2000 facilitated an easement, opening legal access to Raider Ridge in 2009.

 The acquisitions have promised that the trails network and the pristine lands surrounding it will be preserved in perpetuity and enjoyed by Durangoans and visitors for generations to come.